NCBI-Codeathons/amr-2024-team-deng/README.md

 ## Approach

+Data collection

-Data collection - Using the VAMPr(VAriant Mapping and Prediction of antibiotic resistance))bioinformatics tool, we acquired a dataset consisting of information about bacteria-antibiotic relationships.
+- Using the VAMPr(VAriant Mapping and Prediction of antibiotic resistance))bioinformatics tool, we acquired a dataset consisting of information about bacteria-antibiotic relationships.
+- Retrieve data from AST (Antimicrobial Susceptibility Testing) and MicroBig-EE databases.

 Model construction -
 GNN Workflow for Antibiotic Resistance Prediction